mcharatzoglou/Fitbit-API-MongoDB-Streamlit/README.md

-# 2nd Lab Project Fitbit-API-MongoDB-Streamlit
+#Fitbit-API-MongoDB-Streamlit
-This is a hands-on lab project on using public APIs for acquiring data from the web, storing them in NoSQL databases, and visualizing them on a web platform.
-Each group (same as 1st lab project) will experiment on a task that contains Fitbit data (acquired from the Fitbit Web API), Python, MongoDB and Streamlit.
+This is a hands-on lab project on using Fitbit API for acquiring data from the web, storing them in a MongoDB database, and visualizing them using Streamlit.

 ### setup: